 Why choose AS and A Level English Literature at Bedstone?

-The English Department at Bedstone is excited by the imminent changes to A Level English Literature, for first teaching in the autumn term, 2015.
+A-Level English Literature is one of the most highly respected A-Levels that Universities consider.
 The exam board we follow, AQA, has worked closely with teachers and universities to develop a relevant, engaging and up-to-date specification that approaches the reading and study of Literature through the lens of genre and theory, encouraging the independent study of a range of texts within a shared context, giving logic and meaning to the way that texts are grouped for study.
 This unifying approach facilitates the inclusion of a range of wider reading, thus extending students' experience and appreciation of Literature.